johannesbuehl/johncg/README.md

 - CasparCG
 - CasparCG-capable hardware
-- SongBeamer for creation of song-files
+- Linux: `typst`
-- Linux: `pandoc` and `LaTeX`-packages (basic, langgerman, latex, latexrecommended, latexextra, fontsextra, fontsrecommended)
+- optional: SongBeamer for creating songs with chords (showing chords is currently in testing and can have major bugs and problems)

 ## Getting started